awsdocs/amazon-ec2-user-guide/doc_source/nvme-ebs-volumes.md

 # Amazon EBS and NVMe on Linux Instances<a name="nvme-ebs-volumes"></a>

-EBS volumes are exposed as NVMe block devices on [Nitro\-based instances](instance-types.md#ec2-nitro-instances)\.
+EBS volumes are exposed as NVMe block devices on instances built on the [Nitro System](instance-types.md#ec2-nitro-instances)\.
 The device names are `/dev/nvme0n1`, `/dev/nvme1n1`, and so on\.
 The device names that you specify in a block device mapping are renamed using NVMe device names \(`/dev/nvme[0-26]n1`\)\.
 The block device driver can assign NVMe device names in a different order than you specified for the volumes in the block device mapping\.

-**Note**
 The EBS performance guarantees stated in [Amazon EBS Product Details](http://aws.amazon.com/ebs/details/) are valid regardless of the block\-device interface\.

 **Topics**